Sports losses in 2019: Newcombe, Robinson, Starr, Havlicek - WHIZ News

 They ran the next legs, taking the baton from Jackie Robinson as black players claimed their place in the game.

-One was on the mound for those Brooklyn Dodgers teams of the 1950s, and woe to the hitter who found Don Newcombe glaring down at him.
-The other was in the batter’s box and compelling in his own right.
-Frank Robinson hunched over the plate and dared any pitcher to throw it his way.

-Their deaths in 2019 left baseball not only without two pillars on the diamond but two pillars in its fight against iniquities.
+The deaths in 2019 of Don Newcombe and Frank Robinson left baseball not only without two pillars on the diamond but two pillars in its fight against iniquities.

-Sports also lost part of the core of two dynasties — Bart Starr, the unflappable gentleman quarterback of the Green Bay Packers, and John Havlicek, unerringly clutch and perpetually in motion, of the Boston Celtics.
+Sports also lost part of the core of two dynasties — Bart Starr of the Green Bay Packers and John Havlicek of the Boston Celtics.
 One was immortalized for a sneak, the other for a steal.

 Don Newcombe, 92

-He came out of the Negro Leagues and played with Jackie Robinson and Roy Campanella, the three finding their way together and putting baseball on a new and testing path.
+He came out of the Negro Leagues and played with Jackie Robinson and Roy Campanella, the three putting baseball on a testing path.

 “We had to endure,” he said.

-In his first season in 1949, two years after the game’s racial barrier fell, Newcombe went 17-8 and was the NL Rookie of the Year.
+In his first season in 1949, Newcombe went 17-8 and was the NL Rookie of the Year.
 He won 20 games three times.

-Newcombe was knocked for his postseason play, a criticism for which he felt unduly singled out.
-In 1951, he pitched into the ninth against the Giants and was lifted for Ralph Branca before Bobby Thomson delivered the “shot heard ‘round the world.”

-But when that luminous day came for the Dodgers in 1955 — a World Series title after so many maddening Octobers — Newcombe was also there.
+When that luminous day came for the Dodgers in 1955 — a World Series title after so many maddening Octobers — Newcombe was there.
 He went 20-5 that year, homering on the day of his 20th win.
 He was one of the best hitting pitchers.

-The next year, the 6-foot-4 right-hander was 27-7, capturing the first Cy Young honor as well as the NL MVP.
-But he was never the same, with drinking diminishing his talent.
-He made the move to Los Angeles from Brooklyn and later played for Cincinnati and Cleveland before leaving in 1960.
+The next year, the 6-foot-4 right-hander was 27-7, taking the first Cy Young honor and the NL MVP.
+Eventually, drinking diminished his talent.
+He moved to Los Angeles from Brooklyn and later played for Cincinnati and Cleveland.

-“We lost a great man, a great Dodger,” Dodgers manager Dave Roberts said.

 Frank Robinson, 83

-He slid hard and played hard over 21 seasons and knew how to make an entrance.
-In his first game as manager, a player-manager for the Cleveland Indians, Robinson homered in the first inning against the Yankees.
+He slid hard and played hard and knew how to make an entrance.
+In his first game as manager, a player-manager for the Cleveland Indians, Robinson homered in the first inning.

 He was baseball’s first African American manager.
-He would manage three other teams before becoming the first one for the Washington Nationals.
+He managed three other teams before becoming the first for the Washington Nationals.
 He was a Hall of Famer with statues at three stadiums.

-Robinson hit 586 home runs, was an MVP in two leagues (Cincinnati, Baltimore), a Rookie of the Year and a 12-time All-Star outfielder.
+Robinson hit 586 home runs, was an MVP in Cincinnati and Baltimore, a Rookie of the Year and 12-time All-Star outfielder.
 He was a force on the first Orioles championship team in 1966.
-He hugged the plate, feeling he owned it, and said pitchers made him only more determined when knocking him down.
+He hugged the plate, only more determined when pitchers decked him.

-His peers — Willie Mays, Mickey Mantle, Hank Aaron — loomed large but Robinson held his own.
-Commissioner Rob Manfred called him a “trailblazer in every sense.”
-Brooks Robinson thought him the best he ever played with.
-Aaron said Robinson “did things on the field that people said could never be done.”

 Maybe the highest compliment came from Bob Gibson, never one to overpraise: “As a rule, I’m reluctant to express admiration for hitters, but I make an exception for Frank Robinson.”